-When acidic air pollutants combine with water droplets in clouds, the water becomes acidic.
-When those droplets fall to the ground, the acid rain can damage the environment.
-Damage due to acid rain kills trees and harms animals, fish, and other wildlife.
-Acid rain can destroy the leaves of plants like in the picture at the left.
-When acid rain soaks into the ground, it can make the soil an unfit habitat for many living things.
-Acid rain also changes the chemistry of the water in lakes and streams, harming fish and other aquatic life.
+Did you know that air pollution can change the rain?
+And all living things need rain for water to drink, or to swim within.
+The rain changed by air pollution is called acid rain.
+Acid rain kills trees and harms animals.
+Acid rain can destroy the leaves of plants like in this picture.
+When acid rain soaks into the ground, it can make the soil unhealthy for many living things.
+Acid rain also changes the water in lakes and streams, harming fish and other aquatic life.

-Ozone molecules wind up near the Earth's surface as a part of air pollution.
-Ozone molecules near the ground damages lung tissues of animals and prevent plant respiration by blocking the openings in leaves where respiration occurs.
-Without respiration, a plant is not able to photosynthesize at a high rate and so it will not be able to grow.
+Pollution releases ozone near the ground.
+Ozone molecules near the ground hurt the lungs of animals and people and prevent plants from breathing by blocking the openings in leaves where they breathe.
+Without breathing, a plant is not able to grow.

 Global warming harms living things

-Our planet is currently warming much more rapidly than expected because additional greenhouse gases are being released into the atmosphere from air pollution.
-When fuels are burned, some of the pollutants released are greenhouses gases.
-Through the process of photosynthesis, plants convert carbon dioxide into oxygen and use the carbon to grow larger.
-However, the amount of carbon dioxide released by burning fuels is much more than plants can convert.
+Our planet is currently warming quickly.
+The extra warmth is caused by greenhouse gases from air pollution.
+Greenhouse gases are released into the atmosphere when fuels are burned.
+Plants can make some of the greenhouse gases into oxygen in the air and carbon to grow their leaves, stems, and trunks larger.
+However, the amount of greenhouse gases released in air pollution is much more than plants can use.

 Global warming is causing changes to the places where plants and animals live around the world.
 For example: